reubenberghan/google-sheets-poc/README.md

 yarn global add gatsby-cli
 ```

-Run the following to clone this repo in your local workspace directory.
+Run the following to set this repo up in your local workspace directory.

 ```bash
 gatsby new google-sheets-poc https://github.com/reubenberghan/google-sheets-poc